JOHN C. MESTER

-John C. Mester was appointed Executive Director and Chief Executive Officer of Universities Research Association (URA) effective September 1, 2021.
+John C. Mester, President and Chief Executive Officer of Universities Research Association (URA), was appointed on September 1, 2021.

 URA, a consortium of 90 leading research universities, was founded to build and operate unique research facilities in the national interest.

-As Executive Director and Chief Executive Officer, in coordination with the URA Board of Trustees, Dr. Mester provides leadership in the strategic planning, governance, and administration of the organization, and corporate relations with Federal government, industry, and general public.
+As President and Chief Executive Officer, in coordination with the URA Board of Trustees, Dr. Mester provides leadership in the strategic planning, governance, and administration of the organization, and corporate relations with Federal government, industry, and general public.

 URA’s primary responsibility for more than 50 years has been the management and operation, recently in partnership with the University of Chicago through the Fermi Research Alliance, LLC (FRA), of the Department on Energy’s Fermi National Accelerator Laboratory.
 Dr. Mester is a member of the FRA Board of Directors.
 Through a National Science Foundation (NSF) award, URA provides US support for the operation of the Pierre Auger (cosmic ray) Observatory in Argentina.
 As part of a Honeywell-led team under the awarded contract for the management and operation of Sandia National Laboratories (NSL) by the DOE National Nuclear Security Administration (NNSA), URA is assuming an important new role in supporting and enhancing SNL scientific and educational activities.